darklorddad/Swinburne-COS30082-AML-Multi-Class-Classification/report.md

 The pre-processing pipeline was automated and consisted of several key steps:
 1.  **Dataset Organisation**: The initial dataset, provided as ZIP archives and text-based annotation files, was reorganised into a single directory with a standard image folder structure (`<class_name>/<image_file>`).
 This structure is compatible with many modern training frameworks, including Hugging Face's `autotrain`.
 2.  **Name Normalisation**: Class directory names and image filenames were converted to lowercase.
 This standardises the naming convention, preventing potential case-related errors and ensuring compatibility with various tools and libraries.
-3.  **Data Splitting**: The organised dataset was further split into `train` and `validation` sets.
+3.  **Data Splitting**: The organised dataset was split into `train` and `validation` sets.
 A 20% validation split was used, ensuring that each class had a minimum of 5 images in both splits to allow for robust validation.
 This step is crucial for monitoring the model's generalisation performance during training.

 #### 1.2.
 Model Architectures and Transfer Learning